What it does: Makes iconic food brands

 Kraft Heinz doesn’t provide any public information about the salary and benefits its trainees can expect.
 Judging by the reports of other employees, you should expect to earn a salary at or above the industry average and have access to bonuses or a profit-sharing scheme (if not immediately, then later in your career).

 Kraft Heinz is serious about its claims to be a meritocracy.
 If you work hard and perform strongly you can expect to rise quickly and, quite possibly, find yourself working all over the world.
 On the other hand, if you’re not willing to put the necessary effort in, you should be prepared for your career to stall.

 If you’re a go-getter with an ownership mentality, you should find the Kraft Heinz workplace culture exciting to be part of.

 "The H.J.
-Kraft Heinz Company, headquartered in Pittsburgh, Pennsylvania, has been producing high-quality foods for 145 years.
+Kraft Heinz Company, headquartered in Pittsburgh, Pennsylvania, has been producing high-quality foods for 145 years [more than 150 years].
 Famous for our iconic brands on all continents, Kraft Heinz provides delicious, nutritious and convenient foods for families in 200 countries around the world.

 Kraft Heinz is synonymous for ketchup.
 We sell 650 million bottles of Kraft Heinz ketchup every year.
 For millions of families the world over, “if it isn’t Kraft Heinz, it isn’t ketchup.